Why You Need Hope?

 What Does The Word Hope Mean?

 The word hope means “a feeling of expectation and desire for a certain thing to happen,” and it is one of the most precious human emotions.
-When we hope, and that hope is deferred, it makes us heartsick, but when something hoped for is fulfilled, the Bible says, it is “a tree of life” (Proverbs 13:12).
+When we believe, and that dream is deferred, it makes us heartsick, but when something desired for is fulfilled, the Bible says, it is “a tree of life” (Proverbs 13:12).

-The feeling of hope is central to every good story—we want a happy ending, and even though the worst circumstances, our desire to see that ending occur is what keeps us reading.
+The feeling of expectation is central to every good story—we want a happy ending, and even though the worst circumstances, our desire to see that ending occur is what keeps us reading.
 The same is true in life.
-A person who has hope can live through terrible circumstances by keeping their focus on that desired outcome.
-But when hope is gone, grief is complete (1 Thessalonians 4:13).
+A person who has faith can live through terrible circumstances by keeping their focus on that desired outcome.
+But when confidence is gone, grief is complete (1 Thessalonians 4:13).

 To Contact Us, Fill Out This Simple Form Below!